DeepLabCut/DeepLabCut/docs/napariGUI.md

     Saving works as described in *1*.

-    ***Note that if a new body part has been added to the `config.yaml` file after having started to label, loading the config in the GUI is necessary to update the dropdown menus and other metadata.***

-    ***As `viridis` is `napari-deeplabcut` default colormap, selecting the colormap in the GUI or loading the config in the GUI can be used to update the color scheme.***

 4. **Refining labels** – the image folder contains a `machinelabels-iter<#>.h5` file.

     The process is analog to *2*.